launchdarkly/js-core/packages/sdk/react-universal/example/README.md

     <div className="border-2 border-white/20 p-4">
       <p className="text-xl ldgradient">
         {flagValue
           ?
-"This flag is evaluating True in a React Server Component" : "This flag is evaluating False in a React Server Component"}
+'This flag is evaluating True in a React Server Component' : 'This flag is evaluating False in a React Server Component'}
       </p>
     </div>
   );